 When we won last May’s Iberia contest to become the city’s #iberiamayors; we couldn’t resist our excitement!

-Lisbon is, without hesitation, our favourite Portuguese town and it brings us uncountable memories from the time I lived there while working as an intern for a sustainable architecture firm.
+Lisbon is, without hesitation, our favorite Portuguese town and it brings us uncountable memories from the time I lived there while working as an intern for a sustainable architecture firm.
 Coming back in June was going to be huge!
 During this month, neighborhoods celebrate big festivities and sardins’ smoke as well as live music can be found in every corner!

 That’s how we got to spend from Saturday to Monday in Lisbon recording a video-guide that we’ll bring you as soon as it gets live on Youtube.